SwissDataScienceCenter/renku/docs/how-to-guides/general/install-packages.rst

     Note that the base R ``install.packages`` function can only install the latest version of a package on CRAN.
     To install a specific version, use ``devtools::install_version``.
-    If the package's not on CRAN and exists as a github repo, you can use ``install_github`` instead.
+    If the package is not on CRAN and exists as a github repo, you can use ``install_github`` instead.
     These two scenarios are shown in the example below.

     .. code-block:: console